y1ny/AdjectiveScaleProbe/readme.md

 This code for the paper: "Adjective Scale Probe: Can Language Models Encode Formal Semantics Information?", presented at AAAI 2023 (oral).
 See [the paper](https://y1ny.github.io/assets/AAAI2023_ASP_paper.pdf) and [corresponding slides](https://y1ny.github.io/assets/AAAI2023_ASP_slides.pdf).
+The appendix file is coming soon.

 # Data
-Directory data contains the NLI-style samples used in the paper.
+Directory `data` contains the NLI-style samples used in the paper.

 Each sample is formulated as :

 premise	hypothesis	label

-see detailed descriptions in data/readme.md
+see detailed descriptions in `data/readme.md`

 # Training

-Code for fine-tuning pre-trained models on the MNLI/ASP.
+Directory `training` contains the code for fine-tuning pre-trained models on the MNLI or the our **Adjective Scale Probe (ASP)** dataset.

 Training codes are forked from [Transformers](https://github.com/huggingface/transformers/tree/main/examples/pytorch/text-classification)